svanas/delphereum/README.md

 ## What is a Smart Contract?

 A Smart Contract is a computation that takes place on a blockchain or distributed ledger.
 You can think of a Smart Contract as a microservice that runs trustless on the backend of your application.

+Smart Contracts can have many applications, ranging from sports betting to online voting.
+But the true power of Smart Contracts is in managing assets that have value and are scarce.

 Once added to the blockchain, a Smart Contract becomes public and cannot be modified or removed.
 This assures your users that the rules are transparent and will never change.

 ## What is a dApp?